Post Study Work Visa UK 2025

 • You cannot study full-time under the Graduate Route Visa but can undertake part-time studies or short courses.

-• You can travel outside the UK during your visa period but must meet the re-entry eligibility criteria.
+• You can travel outside the UK during your visa but must meet the eligibility criteria for re-entry.

 • You cannot claim public benefits under the Graduate Route Visa.